neelr/HabitBot/README.md

 # AnonChat
-Name is bad but is a chat that  people use when addicted
+Name is bad but is a chat that, people use when addicted

+## Features
+* cross platform for mobile
+* native
+* ai chatbot